section-engineering-education/engineering-education/content/articles/building-a-lyrics-search-app-using-vanilla-javascript/index.md

 - Status code 200 while the API call is successful
 - Status code 404 while the API call fails

-You should be familiar with status code `404`, if you don't know, `404` stands for `Page/Method Not Found`.
+You should be familiar with the status code `404`.
+If you don't know, `404` stands for `Page/Method Not Found`.

 You can read more about the OVH API [here](https://api.lyrics.ovh/v1/artist/title).